sfc-gh-dwilczak/tutorials/docs/dbt/setup/index.md

 # DBT Development and Production:
-In this tutorial we will show how you how to setup dbt cloud with Snowflake.
-In the process we will show how to setup your development and production envirement.
+In this tutorial, we will guide you through setting up dbt Cloud with Snowflake.
+Along the way, we'll demonstrate how to configure both your development and production environments.

 ## Video
 Video in development